Celebrating Eleven Years Online...!

 General Concept

-This little trawler concept was created for a round the world "race" of sorts, called the "Magellan Challenge."
+This mini-trawler concept was created for a proposed round the world "race" called the "Magellan Challenge."
 The rules began with a limit of 22 feet LOA.
-The idea was to be the first to circumnavigate under power in a boat this size.
+The goal of the race was to highlight the first vessel to circumnavigate under power in a boat of this size.
 Multiple legs of the voyage were intended of course.
 As with many wild ideas, the Magellan Challenge never did take place.
 Nevertheless... a very interesting challenge.

 Having been imagined for the Magellan Challenge, the name Ferdinand was a natural.
-The all aluminum "Ferdinand" shown here has been expanded to 24 feet of overall length in order to give just a little more room to the interior throughout.
+The all aluminum "Ferdinand" shown here has been extended to 24 feet overall length in order to give just a little more room to the interior throughout.
 This is a displacement hull form, which favors maximum carrying capacity and long range.
-Extremely short overhangs maximize WL length and therefore vessel speed and accommodation space below, as will be essential for such a small voyager.
+Extremely short overhangs maximize WL length and therefore vessel speed and accommodation space below, as will be essential for such a small voyaging yacht.

 Power

 The preferred engine will be as light in weight as possible.
-Approximately 22 hp will be sufficient for full hull speed, plus a little.
+Approximately 22 hp will be sufficient for full hull speed, plus a little for wind and weather.
+A Lister Alpha diesel would be ideal, especially if mated to a controllable pitch gear and propeller.

 Tanks